-- LTOA guidance documents for tree professionals, covering topics such as surface materials around trees in hard landscapes, the Risk Limitation strategy for tree root claims, CAVAT, OPM management and dog damage to trees and Canker Stain of Plane guidance.
+- LTOA guidance documents for tree professionals, covering topics such as surface materials around trees in hard landscapes, the Risk Limitation strategy for tree root claims, CAVAT, OPM management, dog damage to trees and Canker Stain of Plane guidance.

 - LTOA information leaflets include cover subjects such as the benefits of trees, guidance for managing brown tail moth infestation, tree roots and structures, pruning, and high hedges to name a few.

 The LTOA has an established presence on numerous groups including the Trees and Design Action Group (TDAG) and the London Tree Partnership, engaging with the wider industry about important subjects relating to urban tree management.
 The LTOA also represents Local Authority Tree Officers on British Standards Institution working groups including BS3998: Recommendations for tree work, BS5837: Trees in relation to construction, the new BS8545 on young tree establishment and the National Joint Utilities Group.

 Members have the opportunity to join and initiate working parties to focus on current issues that are of concern to your Authority.
 Ongoing working parties include those investigating Oak Processionary Moth, biosecurity and trees & health to name but a few.

 Membership of the LTOA frequently saves Tree Officers time and effort when replying to consultations that would otherwise require extensive research.
 This can be especially valuable where Freedom of Information requests and benchmarking require a rapid response.